murphye/cheap-gke-cluster/README.md

 ### [See this blog post for a detailed explanation: TODO](http://)

-Here is the total cost of running the 3 node, 6 core GKE cluster over a period of 10 days:
+Here is the total cost of running the 3 node, 6 core GKE cluster over a period of 10 days ($8.11:
 ![Cost Over 10 Days](images/cost-over-10-days.png)

 ### Who is this for?